ibm-cloud-docs/FileStorage/managing-file-storage.md

 {: support}
 {: terraform}

-Use the `terraform destroy` command to conveniently destroy a remote object such as a single file share.
-The following example destroys the file share with the ID `ibm_file_share.example.id`.
+Use the `terraform destroy` command to conveniently remove a remote object such as a single file share.
+The following example cancels the file share with the ID `ibm_file_share.example.id`.

 ```terraform
 terraform destroy --target ibm_file_share.example.id